Irish Rebellion of 1798: Military atrocities

-Half-hanging of suspected United Irishmen by government troops.
+Half-hanging of a suspected rebel, or rebel sympathiser, to extract information.

 Accounts of rebel outrages against loyalist civilians circulated widely.
 These helped secure defections from the republican cause.They also deflected criticism of the military counter terror that had come from otherwise loyal, establishment, figures.
 Lord Moira (the future Governor-General of India) collated evidence of crimes and abuses by the Crown's forces which he sought to present to the King.

 In February 1798, the British commander-in-chief General Sir Ralph Abercromby publicly rebuked his predecessor, Henry Luttrell, Lord Carhampton, for bequeathing an army "in a state of licentiousness, which must render it formidable to everyone but the enemy".
 But, finding his efforts to restore military discipline and the supremacy of the civil power unsupported by Dublin Castle, he resigned in April.
 He was replaced by General Gerrard Lake.

 With Lake issuing an order to take no prisoners, during the rebellion summary justice was carried into the field.
 Captured and wounded rebels were killed, sometimes on a large scale, as were camp followers ("the bulk of the dead at Vinegar Hill").